A home is a great investment because you build equity with every payment you make.

 Combined Loans to Value Ratio (CLTV)

-The loan-to-value ratio, or LTV ratio is the ratio of the market value of the property against the remaining mortgage balance.
+The loan-to-value ratio or LTV ratio is the ratio of the property’s market value against the remaining mortgage balance.

-For example if you have a home that is worth $200,000 and the remaining loan balance on your mortgage is $100,000, then you have a 50% LTV ratio.
-With a cash out refi, home equity loan or line of credit you are able to have a combined loan-to-value ratio of up t0 80%.
+For example, if you have a home worth $200,000 and the remaining loan balance on your mortgage is $100,000, you have a 50% LTV ratio.
+With a cash-out refinance, home equity loan, or line of credit, you are able to have a combined loan-to-value ratio of up t0 80%.

 If you owe $100,000 on a $200,000 home, you will be able to borrow up to $60,000, or 80% CLTV.